Bingongina

 The Bingongina or Pinkangarna are a possible indigenous Australian people of the Northern Territory.
 However, the name may simply be a former alternative term for Mudburra.

 Country

 According to Norman Tindale's estimate, the Bingongina's tribal territory, covering much sand dune desert terrain, encompassed approximately 9,700 mi2 to the west of Lake Woods and east of the upper Victoria River.
-The southwestern boundary lay at Winnecke Creek (Morerinju.). tribespeople.
+The southwestern boundary lay at Winnecke Creek (Morerinju).

 Social organization

 The Bingongina marriage system was claimed to exhibit patrilineal descent by Spencer and Gillen in 1904, analyzing the class relations in terms of two moieties, respectively Wiliuku and Liaraku.
 This view challenged by R. H. Mathews who asserted that the cycles actually allowed for matrilineal descent.